 “Prego!” shouted the old lady and darted back into her little home; room; cupboard.

-In the whole time that I live in that apartment, I never heard her say anything apart from “Buongiorno” or “Prego”, the classic Italian word that shows acceptance of a compliment, a thank you for a thank you.
-“That’s all right” or “My pleasure”.
+During the whole time that I lived in that apartment, I never heard her say anything that I could understand apart from “Buongiorno” or “Prego”.
+Prego, the classic Italian word that shows acceptance of a compliment, a thank you for a thank you.
+“That’s all right” or “It’s my pleasure”.

 The well was everything that the gabinetto was not.
 The gabinetto was a sordid little room behind an old wooden door; a door that was so old and cracked with age that I was convinced that anybody could see into it from wherever they were in or overlooking the courtyard.
 I had sworn, after the first time I had used it on the day that I had arrived that I would never use it again… unless in an emergency or under cover of darkness.
-For whenever I had seen anybody use it, whoever it was, that old woman with the brush and the pail of water would scuttle in and clean it.
+For whenever I had seen anybody use it, whoever it was, that old woman with the brush and the pail of water would scuttle into it as soon as it had been used, and then she would clean it.
 And make such a fuss about doing it too.
 Every time she finished she would bellow “Prego!” at anyone who had used it.

 I never knew if she was paid to clean up after everyone or whether she owned it or whether she just enjoyed sluicing down every time it was used, but I never defecated in there once during the whole two weeks I was living in Pollone.

 My gabinetto and also my bagno became the stream which was over two stone walls and across three meadows.
 Not fields; fields are places where people grow things; meadows are expanses of grass; wet grass where cows graze and leave cow pats.

 My bathroom; my gabinetto, my bagno, was that stream over those fields and walls.